IBM/telco-network-cloud-drivers/content/user-guides/resource-engineering/drivers/overview.md

 # Next Steps

-Once you understand the basics of the drivers and have installed some for your own testing, you should continue to [onboard the drivers](/user-guides/resource-engineering/drivers/onboarding/) in LM.
+Once you understand the basics of the drivers and have installed some for your own testing, you should continue to [onboard the drivers](/user-guides/resource-engineering/drivers/onboarding/) in TNCO.